 It’s important to note that this is a rough rule of thumb to arrive at the minimum amount of documentation that you need to include in your application.
 Meeting the minimum is no guarantee that USCIS will find you qualified.
 A person with 12 years of H-1B level experience but no college-level education, for instance, would technically qualify under the rule of thumb, but such petitions are rarely accepted without an exceptionally strong showing of professional standing.

-If you are a professional with years of experience but without a college degree and are interested in applying for an H-1B visa, I would be happy to evaluate your case in a free consultation.
-Contact me and we’ll get started!
+If you are a professional with years of experience but without a college degree and are interested in applying for an H-1B visa, we would be happy to evaluate your case.
+Just schedule a consultation and we’ll get started!